Hero Hero

 INSTITUTIONAL PRIVATE CREDIT STRATEGIES

-capital strategies make sense when looking to invest with a large insurance company or pension fund via private funds, rather than in direct investment vehicles.
+For larger institutional investors, private capital strategies make sense when looking to invest with a large insurance company or pension fund via private funds, rather than in direct investment vehicles.
 The regulations are different for direct investments versus fund investments, which has led to a strong capital flow to private funds.

 This investor category needs to drive large-scale returns and make larger investments, typically involving $100-million-plus projects.
 That is a significantly higher commitment level, but it also translates into a lower number of investments.
 Larger scale investors are not set up organizationally to handle a high volume of deals from a staffing and infrastructure perspective.
 In order for them to achieve their investment return objectives, they must do so efficiently and by deploying their capital through a number of investment partners.